Fall 2022 Final Exams and Grading

 Arrangements to schedule an alternate conflict exam schedule will be made by the student’s dean.
 If a student has a conflict, the dean will contact you.
 If a student informs you of a conflict, they should be referred to their dean for resolution.

-Please review the following grading policies for Fall 2021:
+Please review the following grading policies:

 Pay particular attention to the grading system for each group of students and the grade change policies.
 If you have questions, please email firstname.lastname@example.org.